VMSTR8/VMSTR8/README.md

 -->
 - 👋 Hi, my name is Maxim and I'm python developer
 - 💡 I'm currently learning advanced Python and basic JavaScript
-- ⚙️ I'm currenntly working on my pet projects, like Discord chat bot and website
+- ⚙️ I'm currently working on my pet projects, like Discord chat bot and website
 - 🔎 I'm interested in job offers
 - 🔨 I'm interested in chatbot development and web development
 - 💡 You can ask me about bot development and I can help